 Introduction

 Tree species belong to many different taxonomic orders and families of angiosperms (flowering plants; e.g., mahogany, poplar, apple) and gymnosperms (“naked seed” plants; e.g., pine, spruce, cedar).
-Trees differ from annual crop plants by characteristics such as size, perennial growth habit with a long lifespan, and delayed onset of reproductive maturity.
+Trees differ from other plants (such as annual crops) by characteristics such as size, perennial growth habit with a long lifespan, and delayed onset of reproductive maturity.

 High fecundity together with seed dormancy, many pathways for dispersal of propagules, and high seed viability are important aspects of the reproductive capacity of many, although not all, tree species.
+[Moreover, the potential for vegetative propagation in certain trees raises the possibility of establishing new individuals from branches or root parts.]

-Because of their perennial growth and, in many cases, long lifespan and large size, trees may develop complex and multi-level ecological interactions with other organisms.
-These interactions can involve, either directly or indirectly, organisms ranging from decomposers to birds, from insect pollinators to large wild animals.
-The root systems of trees may be extensive and often associated with microorganisms and fungi, such as mycorrhizae (symbiotic associations)..
+Because of their perennial growth and, in many cases, long lifespan and large size, trees may develop complex and multi-level ecological, long lasting interactions with other organisms, that may affect several generations of other short lifespan organisms.
+These interactions can involve, either directly or indirectly, many diverse/different organisms ranging from decomposers to birds, from insect pollinators to large wild animals.
+The root systems of trees may be extensive and often associated with microorganisms and fungi, such as mycorrhizae (symbiotic associations).
+Living modified (LM) perennial trees may significantly affect regeneration and succession of the plant community (a plant community/plant communities) and (the functional ecosystem) ecological functions in or beyond the likely receiving environment of the LM tree under consideration.
+[Some risk assessment frameworks combine the process of establishing the context and scope of the risk assessment with the identification of potential adverse effects associated with the modifications of the LMO into a single step called “Problem formulation”].

 Regarding reproductive maturity and breeding systems, many tree species undergo a distinct juvenile phase which may last from several years to more than a decade before the onset of reproductive maturity.
 As a result, some tree species have gone through only a limited number of breeding cycles by the time they are planted for commercial purposes.
 Additionally, some tree species are dioecious (i.e., plants that are either male or female) and cannot undergo selfing (i.e., common practice for increasing homogeneity of many crops), leading to the increased use of methods for vegetative propagation to ensure uniformity of the propagated trees for plantation use.
 By using cuttings from some tree species, in particular some fruit trees, a desirable selected genotype may be grafted onto a rootstock of a different genotype.
 For many forest and fruit tree species, clonal multiplication of identical individuals can be achieved through regeneration of entire trees from vegetative propagules such as cuttings or somatic embryos.